ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

           2. Specifies the $\mathbf{q}=(0,0,0)$ point.
           3. There are six frequencies on this line, one for each band of the $\mathbf{q}=(0,0,0)$ point.

 Now that you have obtained the phonon vibrational frequencies for a set of $\mathbf{q}$ points, the phonon density of states is calculated by counting how many phonon modes exist for a given frequency range.
-For example, if you want to know how many phonon modes exist between frequency $\omega$ and $\omega+d\omega$, this quantity is given by $\rho(\omega)d\omega$:
+For example, if you want to know how many phonon modes exist between frequencies $\omega$ and $\omega+d\omega$, the answer is $\rho(\omega)d\omega$:

 $$ \text{number of phonon modes between } \omega \text{ and } \omega+d\omega=\rho(\omega)d\omega $$